Success—Why Are You Sabotaging It?

 Fear Of Failure

 Many people sabotage their success because they’re afraid of failing.
-Instead of facing the possibility of falling short, it can feel safer to quit early or hold back effort—so failure feels like a choice, not a verdict.
-This fear is often subconscious, showing up as procrastination, avoidance, or giving up just when success is within reach.
+Instead of facing the possibility of falling short, it can feel safer to quit early or hold back effort, so failure feels like a choice, not a verdict.

 Imagine setting a goal to run a marathon.
 You train for months, but as race day approaches, you start skipping workouts and eating poorly.
 Deep down, the fear of not finishing may drive this behavior—making failure a self-fulfilling prophecy.